fokkerone/99problems/README.md

 ---

-#Q/A API request
+# Q/A API request

 Q:

 - Where should we test this behavior?
 - Is this async?
 - What should be mocked? (uri/ get? post?
 Rest?)

+---

 A:

 - in the in index.test?
-- depends (need to understan how NextJS works)
+- depends (need to understand how NextJS works)
 - THE API?!

+---

 Start with the failing (red) async test (async? asked why! or shot ya mouse and keep quite ;-))